mscheltienne/meg-tests/doc/index.rst

    api/index.rst
    generated/tutorials/index.rst

-Description and tests of the `MEGIN Triux Neo System`_ at the Human Neuroscience Platform, Campus Biotech, Geneva.
+Wiki for the `MEGIN Triux Neo System`_ at the Human Neuroscience Platform, Campus Biotech, Geneva.
 With 306 SQUID sensors, 204 planar gradiometers and 102 magnetometers, it can measure brain activity in 3 positions:

 - upright: 68°
 - upright: 60°